WaylonWalker/waylonwalker.com/pages/til/nix-install-java8.md

 the latest, version of java.
 Lately we have been getting into modded minecraft and I maintain the server for us.
 It's been tricky to say the least.
 One hurdle I recently hit involves having the wrong version of java.

+I was getting this error trying to get a 1.12.2 forge server running.

+> Caused by: java.lang.ClassCastException: class jdk.internal.loader.ClassLoaders$AppClassLoader cannot be cast to class java.net.URLClassLoader (jdk.internal.loader.ClassLoaders$AppClassLoader and java.net.URLClassLoader are in module java.base of loader 'bootstrap')

 In researching our errors, I found this on a forum.

 > Pre-1.13 Forge only works with Java 8.

 I don't write java, or really know how to manage different versions of java, but I have nixpkgs installed and it has a ton of odd stuff like